 - 1. Choose A or B or C and complete ALL the requirements. - A. Watch an episode or episodes (about one hour total) of a show about the planets, space, space exploration, NASA, or astronomy.
-Then do the following: - 1.
-Make a list of at least two questions or ideas from what you watched. - 2.
+Then do the following: - i.
+Make a list of at least two questions or ideas from what you watched. - ii.
+Discuss two of the questions or ideas with your counselor. - B. Read (about one hour total) about the planets, space, space exploration, NASA, or astronomy.
+Then do the following: - i.
+Make a list of at least two questions or ideas from what you read. - ii.
+Discuss two of the questions or ideas with your counselor - C. Do a combination of reading and watching (about one hour total) about the planets, space, space exploration, NASA, or astronomy.
+Then do the following: - i.
+Make a list of at least two questions or ideas from what you read and watched. - ii.
 Discuss two of the questions or ideas with your counselor.